charmbracelet/bubbletea/README.md

 ## The Update Method

-Next we'll define the update method.
-The update function is called when "things happen."
-Its job is to look at what has happened and return an updated model in response to whatever happened.
-It can also return a `Cmd` and make more things happen, but for now don't worry about that part.
+Next up is the update method.
+The update function is called when ”things happen.”
+Its job is to look at what has happened and return an updated model in response.
+It can also return a `Cmd` to make more things happen, but for now don't worry about that part.

-In our case, when a user presses the down arrow, `update`'s job is to notice that the down arrow was pressed and move the cursor accordingly (or not).
+In our case, when a user presses the down arrow, `Update`’s job is to notice that the down arrow was pressed and move the cursor accordingly (or not).

-The "something happened" comes in the form of a `Msg`, which can be any type.
+The “something happened” comes in the form of a `Msg`, which can be any type.
 Messages are the result of some I/O that took place, such as a keypress, timer tick, or a response from a server.